 Your hiring process is only as good as your hiring manager.
 You need someone who knows the ins and outs of the process so they can keep your company on track and help you make informed decisions about new employees.
 A good hiring manager understands all the requirements and regulations that surround recruitment and background checks.
 Beyond industry knowledge, however, you need a hiring manager who can make quality decisions without discriminating or showing favoritism.
 When you can trust your hiring manager to make the best decisions for the company, you are sure to find success with your entire recruitment process.

 Employee consent is crucial when it comes to the background check process.
 If you run a background check on your candidate, you need their written permission.
 Running a background check without this consent is a violation of your candidate’s rights and will likely lead to a lawsuit.
 Similarly, you need to ensure that the background screening agency you utilize follows regulations from entities such as the Equal Employment Opportunity Commission and the Fair Credit Reporting Act.

 Do Outsource to a Reliable Background Screening Company

 Following the dos and don’ts for employee background screenings doesn’t have to be overwhelming.
-A dependable third-party background screening company can help your company conduct its background checks efficiently and effectively.
+A dependable third-party background screening company that has the services you’re looking for can help your company conduct its background checks efficiently and effectively.
 When you outsource this process to a professional background screening company such as PSI Background Screening, you help create a compliant and successful hiring process for your business.
 We’ll gather the information you need to make informed, valuable decisions about who you bring onto your team.
 When you have a reliable background screening process, you have the solid foundation you need to help your company grow in numbers, reputation, and success.